larrasket/hlimiter/README.md

                                                         │  State   │
                                                         └──────────┘
 ```
-The limiter supports to operations,
+The limiter supports two operations,

 - `Register`: Services register their rate limit configs
 - `Check`: Validate if request is allowed